Updated 3 weeks ago

 • You can calculate the number of solar panels you will need with your energy usage, the amount of sunlight you get, and the wattage of the solar panels you choose.

-• The exact amount of solar panels needed for your home can vary with the characteristics of your roof, your local climate, your budget, and the size of your home.
+• The exact amount of solar panels needed for your home can vary with the characteristics of your roof, environmental factors, your local climate, your budget, your personal energy needs, and the size of your home.

-You can get an estimate of how many solar panels you need by looking at three things:
+You can get an estimate of how many solar panels you need by using the following formula:

-Let’s take a closer look at where you can find this information and how to use it to determine what solar system size is right for you!
+Let’s take a closer look at where you can find this information and how to use it to determine what solar system size is right for you in four easy steps!

 Step 1: Find out how much electricity you use

-Check out your most recent power bill to see your monthly electricity consumption.
-The total amount of electricity used will usually be shown at the bottom of the bill in kilowatt-hours (kWh).
+Check your most recent power bill to see your monthly electricity consumption.
+The total amount of electricity used is usually shown at the bottom of the bill in kilowatt-hours (kWh).

 Your electricity usage is the biggest deciding factor in how many solar panels you need.
 If you use a lot of electricity, you’ll need more panels to cover the costs!

-Remember that electricity usage can vary widely depending on your home and where you live, so it’s essential to check your electricity bills to get the most accurate estimate possible!
+Remember that electricity usage can vary widely depending on your home, your habits, and where you live, so it’s essential to check your electricity bills to get the most accurate estimate possible!

 Step 2: See how much sunlight your home gets

 The amount of sunshine that hits your roof also plays a vital role in how many solar panels you need.
-Homes in sunnier areas need fewer solar panels than homes in overcast states.
+Solar energy production is higher in sunnier states, meaning you’ll need to install fewer solar panels than those in overcast states.

 How much sunlight an area gets is measured in peak sun hours.
-Sunny states like Arizona can get up to 210 peak sun hours monthly, while somewhere with more cloudy days, like Massachusetts, will only get 135 peak sun hours a month.
+Sunny states like Arizona can get up to 210 peak sun hours monthly, while somewhere with more cloudy days, like Alaska, will only get 90 peak sun hours a month.
 The following map outlines the estimated monthly peak sun hours each state receives.

 A map outline estimated monthly peak sun hours a state receives based on data from the National Renewable Energy Laboratory.
 The northeastern United States receives the least amount of sunlight with around 120 monthly peak sun hours, the south east, midwest, and north western U.S. receives between 135 and 165 PSH, and the south west and west coast receive upwards of 180 monthly peak sun hours.